kamballu/HDR-NRIQA-PCNN/README.md

 ![png](docs/output_2_0.png)

+Since the dynamic range of the image is high, it is difficult to show these images on a conventional display.
+Hence a log() of luminance values of the image is used for display.

 To predit quality with the model, we generate an instance of the IQA object.
 This loads the model and the weights required.